aednlaxer/aednlaxer.github.io/_posts/2021-01-29-android-xml-as-path.md

 ## Generating Path code from vector image using an online generator

-[codecrafted.net/svgtoandroid](https://codecrafted.net/svgtoandroid) is online generator that converts an SVG file into Java code, similar to what was demonstrated in the preivous section.
+[codecrafted.net/svgtoandroid](https://codecrafted.net/svgtoandroid) is online generator that converts an SVG file into Java code, similar to what was demonstrated in the previous section.
 Resulting code can be optimized and improved by converting it to Kotlin and checking that all variables have meaningful names.
 Always think twice before uploading any of your app code including SVG icons into 3rd party services.

 ## Converting vector XML into Path programmatically